This is some of the embossed cookies that I have made recently. The cookies are basic sugar cookies and they are iced with MMF.

 I have used Patchwork Cutters: Quilting embosser for the heart cookie in the teacup and the Butterflies-Ladybirds & Bees cutter/embosser for the small round cookie.

-For the pink and green heart cookies I have just used my favourite Dresden/Veining tool from JEM.
+For the pink and green heart cookies, I have just used my favorite Dresden/Veining tool from JEM.
 Decorated them with edible pearls and quick mini roses.
 They all have borders piped with royal icing.

-I have a few more photos added in the cookie gallery.
+I have a few more photos added to the cookie gallery.

 Happy Caking